fisherds/CWC2020Transcripts/README.md

  - Ready to Upload https://youtu.be/jar8rUOOz2E Car

 ### Week 2 - Day 5
- - Not started https://youtu.be/BKSgkRkOMPo Code Blocks
+ - In Progress https://youtu.be/BKSgkRkOMPo Code Blocks